OerdBej/OerdBej/README.md

 Frontend Engineer
 --------------------------

-Currently, I am involved as an instructor of JavaScript at [ReDi School of Digital Integration](https://www.redi-school.org/) in Berlin.
-As a web developer, I have a comprehensive understanding of front-end and back-end development using JavaScript, TypeScript, React, Tailwind CSS, Express.js, SQL, and MongoDB.
-I challenge myself daily through modular projects to improve my skills and take advantage of the continuous learning opportunities that the tech industry offers.
-With an extensive background in public relations, my focus is on improving customer satisfaction.
-In my free time, I enjoy running, exploring Berlin & reading books.
+In my current role as a JavaScript instructor at [ReDi School of Digital Integration](https://www.redi-school.org/) in Berlin and as a freelancer, my focus on frontend development is powered by a genuine love for coding.
+I specialize in JavaScript, TypeScript, React, Vue.js, and Tailwind CSS.
+Constantly striving for improvement, I immerse myself in challenging projects.
+With a public relations background, I prioritize customer satisfaction.
+In my free time, I indulge in the joy of coding, exploring Berlin, and reading books.

 * 🌍  Based in Berlin
 * ✉️  You can contact me at [oerdbej@gmail.com](mailto:oerdbej@gmail.com)